 Where to Buy Bunk Beds

 Although not as customizable as from purchasing directly from manufacturers, you do get a bigger variety not only in terms of looks but in price also.
-Buying directly from manufacturers can give you a better communication with the makers of the bunk bed, should something go wrong or if there is a need for something different.
+Buying directly from manufacturers can give you better communication with the makers of the bunk bed, should something go wrong or if there is a need for something different.
 Talking through Amazon oftentimes lacks in such communication transparency and speed.
-The most popular bunk bed sellers are these – Ikea, Rooms to Go, Bed Bath & Beyond, Happy Beds, Bed Star… these ones are not the only ones, but they are one of the leading bunk bed makers that have the biggest variety for sale.
+The most popular bunk bed sellers are these – Maxtrix Kids, Max and Lily, Happy Beds, Bed Star… these ones are not the only ones, but they are one of the leading bunk bed makers that have the biggest variety for sale.

 If you liked this article, feel free to share it or like us on social media.
 It helps us A LOT!